ioggstream/draft-polli-ratelimit-headers/draft-polli-ratelimit-headers.md

 The policy conveyed by `RateLimit-Limit` states that the server accepts 100 quota-units per minute.

-Due to resource exhaustion, the server artificially lowers the actual limits returned in the throttling headers.
+Due to resource scarcity, the server artificially lowers the actual limits returned in the throttling headers.

-The current policy then advertises only 9 quota-units for the next 50 seconds.
+The current policy then advertises only 9 quota-units for the next 50 seconds to slow down the client.

 Note that the server could have lowered even the other values in `RateLimit-Limit`: this specification